Women at the Table

 The Imperative of Women’s Equal Participation in Decision-Making in Shaping Technologies of the Future

-Intervention by Caitlin Kraft-Buchman
+Intervention by Women At The Table CEO Caitlin Kraft-Buchman

 Chair, distinguished colleagues,